Comparisons11 min read

 Pricing

-CyberGhost's 45-day money-back guarantee on the 2-year plan is genuinely one of the best in the industry — longer than almost everyone else's 30-day window.
-That's not nothing when you're deciding whether to commit to a 2-year subscription.
+CyberGhost's 45-day money-back guarantee on the 2-year plan is genuinely one of the best around — way longer than most competitors' 30-day window.
+That extra time to actually test things before committing matters more than it sounds.

 Feature-by-Feature Breakdown: Surfshark vs CyberGhost